Do you make one-on-one professional development a priority for educators of all experience levels and abilities?

 Be sure to review these metrics with your program development team regularly.
 This helps you identify early warning signs and mount a timely response.
 Also, consider using a rubric to measure the overall health of your program.

 Experienced and skilled educators are some of your greatest resources for retention and training.
+Use their experience and know-how to craft a successful program model as well as training tools for future leaders.
 With proper preparation, collaboration and ongoing maintenance, you can create a coaching or mentoring program that creates happy and fulfilled ESL teachers.

 If you're ready to launch a professional development program, or if you want to take your existing program to the next level, check out Your Agora.
 Its user-friendly design allows you to easily gather and analyze vital data points to track the effectiveness of your mentoring or coaching initiatives.
 Plus, expert teachers can create, modify and share lesson plans with their protégés for a collaborative learning experience.
 It's an indispensable tool for teaching English language learners.